lfr/lfr.github.io/fun/_posts/2021-1-11-fable-validation-blocks.md

 ## Disclaimer

-Don't get triggered by my throwing shade at javascript, it's just for comedic purposes, I have a lot of respect for javascript that did get many things right from the beginning.
+Don't get triggered by my throwing shade at javascript, it's just for comedic purposes, I have a lot of respect for javascript as I believe it got many things right from the beginning.